 9. Stock Photo Sites

 Search stock photo sites and image galleries for concepts that have you stumped.
 You don’t necessarily need to buy or use an image.
 This is a way you can see how others are visualizing a concept in ways you hadn’t imagined.
 It’s a good starting point for ideas to flourish.
+See my critical look at stock photos: 21 Reasons Stock Photos Make Me Cry.
+And also read about some ways to improve stock photos.

 - My Favorite Stock Photo and Illustration Sites